MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ## Setting the Quick Entry on fields

 You can use Designer to set the [QuickEntry property](properties/devenv-quickentry-property.md) on a field.
-The **QuickEntry** property determines whether the field is skipped when users press ENTER key to navigate through fields on a page.
+The **QuickEntry** property determines whether the field is skipped when users press the **Enter** key to navigate through fields on a page.
 You use Quick Entry to help accelerate keyboard data entry by focusing only those fields a user typically needs to fill in.

 To set the QuickEntry property from Designer, select the field or column heading, and then choose either **Include in Quick Entry** (sets the **QuickEntry** property to `true`) or **Exclude from Quick Entry** (sets the **QuickEntry** property to `false`).